aiddata/SCI/README.md

 # SCI
-Spatial Causal Inferential Package for R
+Spatial Causal Inference Package for R

 Below is an exmaple for the use of this package - you can also find this example, with much more extensive documentation,